Team-Data-Antwerpen/portal4argis_tools/README.md

-      --password PASSWORD  the password of the ESRI argis Portal --mxd MXD            the mxd with sync with the ESRI argis Portal --service SERVICE    the link to !CORRESPONDING! mapservice of the mxd
+      --password PASSWORD  the password of the ESRI argis Portal --mxd MXD            the mxd with sync with the ESRI argis Portal --service SERVICE    the link to !CORRESPONDING! mapservice of the mxd --group GROUP        add all layers to this group

 <img  width="450" src="https://docs.google.com/drawings/d/1sMhr11r6yopZ8S7nIzhhvZ8qKXnxMBoFWQJmwiquWqw/pub?w=926&amp;h=926">